rstudio/rstudio-conf-2022-program/lightning-talks/comparing-package-versions-diffify.md

 talk_id: 22196
 talk_slug: comparing-package-versions-diffify
 talk_type: lightning
+talk_tags: [career-development, programming, shiny]
 session_slug: lightning-talks
-block: 4-4-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Comparing package versions with Diffify
+talk_title: "Comparing package versions with Diffify"
 # A short version of the title, suitable for small displays
 talk_title_short: Comparing package versions with Diffify
 # A link to your talk's materials, when ready